adtork/MSEE-Hairpin-Design-Considerations/README.md

  °Routing is seamless

- °Lowest possible latency on as no GW or MSEE in path
+ °Lowest possible latency on datapath

 **Cons:**

-Vnet peering limits

 Limit to the number of Vnets that can be peered (500) https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-resource-manager-virtual-networking-limits